 Gregory Sherrow Gregory Sherrow (he/him) tries to write believable fiction but finds it hard enough to believe in real life.
-He’s a committed LGBTQIA+ activist and ally who is proud of his trans and gay family members.
 When not writing, he’s the IT Director for a socially progressive institute in the Southwestern United States.
 Gregory currently lives in Southern California.
-Contact him at email@example.com.
+Contact him at firstname.lastname@example.org.

 The Bo Degas Bandit Is Dead.

 The plan was simple: deep fake a few robbery videos to force the abusive father of a trans teen out of his position as head of the family’s oddball chain of security-crazy, conspiracy-supported, cash-only convenience stores.
 But when rivals smell blood in the water, revolution spills into the streets as copycat robberies split an already culturally divided nation that is literally burning to the ground from coast to coast in this pre-apocalyptic thriller that will leave you guessing.

 “Imagine a Neal Stephenson novel plot but with a strong trans, gay, and BIPOC presence.
 How’s that for an elevator pitch?” — Social Media Review.

 In 1851 Veracruz, Mexico is no paradise.

 Pursued by a man cursed to live forever by one of her own ancestors, nineteen-year-old Isabel finds herself in possession of a family heirloom with a terrible secret and a connection to the old gods of Mexico.
 To save her life and the lives of those close to her, Isabel struggles with the consequences of using the strange power forced on her by the heirloom while learning who to trust and how to survive in a patriarchal world as the last remaining member of a once great family.